digitalftl/ProximaBet-Prediction/README.md

 - Scripts are written in JavaScript.
 - Access to TradingView API.
 - Default Trading & Betting strategy Scripts.
+- SHARES as NFTs.
+(By holding these shares you'll be granted a weekly percentage of the website's profit)

 ## Where will the website be live?
 - Right now the website is in investment phase.
 [LinkTree](https://linktr.ee/proximabet)